 That's what it's all about.

-Came from U.S. Senators Bob Menendez, Dick Durbin, Pat Leahy, and uh he reminded us of this.
+It came from U.S. Senators Bob Menendez, Dick Durbin, Pat Leahy, and he reminded us of this.

 And remember, Nancy Pelosi declared yesterday, and there was no change from the day before.

-She just made it into a well, it's official, but it was always official, that the mere possibility that President Trump had asked Ukraine to continue an investigation, just to continue to find truth of Biden, without even without a quid pro quo, there was no quid pro quo would be enough to trigger impeachment.
+She just made it into a, well, it's official, but it was always official, that the mere possibility that President Trump had asked Ukraine to continue an investigation, just to continue to find truth of Biden even without a quid pro quo, there was no quid pro quo, would be enough to trigger impeachment.

-Well, in twenty eighteen, you know, he had forced Ukraine to remove the prosecutor in that particular case.
+Well, in 2018, you know, he had forced Ukraine to remove the prosecutor in that particular case.

-But the Democrats, in their letter to the Ukrainian government, answer the, you know, if answering their questions about the Mueller probe, but they had in there this line, Bill.
+But the Democrats in their letter to the Ukrainian government answer the, you know, answering their questions about the Mueller probe, but they had in there this line, Bill.

 It's the exact same thing, but it doesn't matter, Bill, does it?

-You know, I you mentioned earlier my ratings, you know, Bill, to me, it's about truth.
+You know, Bill, to me, it's about truth.

 I want to get the story right.